codeccoop/posts-bridge/README.md

 To streamline the bridge setup process, Posts Bridge comes packed with templates.
 Templates are blueprints of bridges you can use to set up your integrations in a matter of minutes.

+## REST API Endpoints

+Forms Bridge registers custom REST API endpoints for each bridge to easily connect to WordPress from your backend over HTTP requests.

+## JWT Authentication

+Authenticate your HTTP requests to the WordPress REST API with JWT tokens.

 ## Docs

 Browse the plugin's documentation on [postsbridge.codeccoop.org](https://postsbridge.codeccoop.org).